 Collaboration Enhances Adaptation

-Climate change has no boundaires.
-The Climate Change Response Framework (CCRF) is a collaborative, cross-boundary approach among scientists, managers, and landowners to incorporate climate change considerations into natural resource management.
+Climate change knows no boundaries.
+The Climate Change Response Framework is a collaborative, cross-boundary approach among scientists, managers, and landowners to incorporate climate change considerations into natural resource management.
 Since 2009, the effort has helped bridge the gap between scientific research on climate change impacts and on-the-ground land management.

-Similarly, the Adaptation Partners team led by the U.S. Forest Service uses an all-lands approach to adaptation in collaboration with a diversity of other organizations and stakeholders for western forests and grasslands.
-Building on previous work across large landscapes and multiple federal agencies, Adaptation Partners employ the following strategies:
+Similarly, the Adaptation Partners team led by the Forest Service uses an all-lands approach to adaptation in collaboration with a diversity of other organizations and stakeholders for western forests and grasslands.

 Forest Adaptation Resources for Land Managers